IvannPascual/ZeeloApp/README.md

 - Version catalogs for graddle management

-- Design system with some atom in material 3
+- Design system with few atoms in material 3

 ## Project Structure